Provenance anchor

 About motoinsure: Who We Are and How We Work

-motoinsure is a neutral motorcycle insurance comparison site.
-It exists to help a rider figure out two things — what coverage they actually need, and which carrier fits their bike, their state, and their record — and then route them to a quote.
+motoinsure is an independent motorcycle insurance information site.
+It exists to help a rider figure out two things — what coverage they need, and what the rules and costs are in their state — so they can shop a quote from a clear starting point.
 It is not an insurance broker, not a carrier, and not a riding school.
 It does not sell policies, and it has no policy of its own to push.
-That independence is the whole point: a site with nothing to sell can tell a rider which carrier to skip.
+That independence is the whole point: a site with nothing to sell can tell a rider plainly what a coverage choice costs them.

 What motoinsure is

 It does three things.
-It rates every major motorcycle insurer on a single five-part scorecard — coverage, pricing, claims, customer service, and financial strength — documented in full in motoinsure's methodology.
-The scorecard runs on external data: financial strength comes from AM Best's published ratings [AM Best, 2025], and the claims sub-score draws on NAIC and state Department of Insurance complaint records [NAIC, 2026] rather than consumer-review stars.
-It explains the coverage decisions a rider actually faces, in plain English: what liability does and does not pay for, why a financed bike needs collision and comprehensive, what custom-parts coverage protects and where it caps.
-And it publishes the state-by-state regulatory facts a rider needs before they buy — minimum liability limits, helmet law, lane-splitting legality — each traced to that state's Department of Insurance or equivalent source.
+It explains the coverage decisions a rider faces, in plain English: what liability does and does not pay for, why a financed bike needs collision and comprehensive, what custom-parts coverage protects and where it caps.
+It publishes the state-by-state regulatory facts a rider needs before they buy — minimum liability limits, helmet law, lane-splitting legality — each traced to that state’s Department of Insurance or equivalent source [National Association of Insurance Commissioners, 2025].
+And it puts illustrative cost ranges on the page from a documented model, never a quote, so a rider walks into a real quote knowing roughly where the number should land.
+How each of those is sourced is documented in full in motoinsure’s methodology.

 What motoinsure is not

 motoinsure is not an insurance broker or agent.
 It is not licensed to sell, underwrite, or place insurance, and it does not do so.
-It does not collect a rider's personal details to shop a policy on their behalf.
-When a rider is ready to quote, motoinsure links them out to the carrier's own quote page — the carrier handles the quote, not motoinsure.
+It does not collect a rider’s personal details to shop a policy on their behalf.
+When a rider is ready to quote, they go to the carrier’s own quote page directly — the carrier handles the quote, not motoinsure.

 It is not a motorcycle lifestyle site.
 There are no gear reviews, no ride routes, no open-road romance.
 It is not a riding school: it publishes no how-to-ride or safety-technique content, because that is not its job and getting it wrong has consequences — motorcycling is a high-severity activity where a rider’s per-mile fatal-crash exposure runs far above a passenger-vehicle occupant’s [Insurance Information Institute, 2025], and safety instruction belongs with a certified course, not a comparison site.
 It is not a general auto-insurance site, and it is not a forum.

 It is also not a conflicted "best insurance" ranking page dressed as editorial.
 The two voices that dominate this niche each leave a gap.
 Authority sites write hedged, characterless copy that never picks a loser.
-Carrier sites write pure sales copy and structurally cannot compare a competitor honestly. motoinsure is the honest middle — the depth of a real comparison with the candor to say Geico is the wrong call for a custom build.
+Carrier sites write pure sales copy and structurally cannot describe a competitor fairly. motoinsure is the missing middle — the depth of real explanation with the candor to say liability-only is the wrong call for a financed bike.

-The proof is in the editorial: motoinsure regularly tells a rider to skip a provider.
-A site selling rankings could not. motoinsure can, because the rankings are not for sale.
+The proof is in the editorial: motoinsure regularly tells a rider a coverage choice is wrong for them.
+A site selling placements could not afford to. motoinsure can, because nothing on the page is for sale.